bigbizze/pinescript-docs/final_combined_manual.md

 House Rules

-Pine libraries are considered public domain code in our [House Rules on Script Publishing](https://www.tradingview.com/house-rules.html#h2-section-scriptpublishing), which entails that, contrary to open-source indicators and strategies, permission is not required from their author if you reuse their functions in your open-source scripts.
+Pine libraries are considered public domain code in our , which entails that, contrary to open-source indicators and strategies, permission is not required from their author if you reuse their functions in your open-source scripts.
 If you intend to reuse code from a Pine Script ™ library's functions in a public, closed-source publication (protected or invite-only), explicit permission for reuse in that form is required from its author.